What Dogs Teach Us About Love, Balance, and Happiness

 I’ve grown up all my life surrounded by dogs (and cats).
 My first dog was Sailor, a beautiful German Shepherd my father found stranded in an empty home.
 Sailor became our protector and there are pictures of him sitting under our prams when my brother and I were babies.

 Our menagerie of dogs came and went as I grew up and my first dog when I became an “adult”, was a German Shepherd called Tango.
-Then it was another German Shepherd called Cash (anyone remembers the Tango & Cash cop series?).
+Then it was another German Shepherd called Cash (does anyone remember the Tango & Cash cop series?).
 These two dogs tried their best to keep me stable but I think it was challenging for them at times!

 What makes our dogs such beautiful, incredible beings?
 No matter what is happening around them or us, they’re there, silently, loyally protecting us and always only ever showing us their love.
 And, doing their best to keep us in balance.

 Every dog that has passed through my life showed me pure love.
 I never doubted it and that love was my source of comfort on many an occasion.
 However, it was my last German Shepherd, Tatu, who journeyed with me in my last seven years of figuring out who I am and his presence taught me a lot about myself.